atom/atom/docs/creating-a-theme.md

 # Creating a Theme

-## Overview

-Atom is built using web technologies, the interface is rendered using HTML and it's styled via [LESS] (a superset of CSS).
+Atom's interface is rendered using HTML and it's styled via [LESS] (a superset of CSS).
 Don't worry if you haven't heard of LESS before, it's just like CSS but with a few handy extensions.

-Since CSS is the basis of the theming system, we can load multiple themes within Atom and it behaves just like a website.
+Since CSS is the basis of the theming system, we can load multiple themes within Atom and they behaves just as they would on a website.
 Themes loaded first are overridden by themes which are loaded later (the order is controlled from within the Settings pane).

 This flexibility is helpful for users which prefer a light interface with a dark syntax theme.
-Atom only has interface and syntax themes currently but it's easy see how one might want to create their own  language specific syntax theme for very specific styling.
+Atom currently has interface and syntax themes but it's easy see how one might want to create their own  language specific syntax theme for very specific styling.

 ## Getting Started